FatjonZOGAJ/Keyword-Extractor/README.md

 Trying out a few examples ourself we see that this unfortunately does not seem to work too well with self formulated sentences which do not fit within Twitter culture.
 This could be explained by the fact that even though the training and validation datasets are different, they resemble each other in styling and lingo.

 This could be ameliorated by gathering more data, finetuning the neural network or letting it train even longer.
 Another way to improve this, would be to use some other form of embedding which places semantically close words next to each other in a vector space.
 GoogleNews-vectors-negative300.txt contains 3 million words with 300 features each which has already been trained with Google News data (100 billion words; https://code.google.com/archive/p/word2vec/).
-Converting the file from binary to txt using gensim (see preprocessing) took 30 mins and resulted in a 11GB file text, which is why it was skipped for this project.
+Simply converting the file from binary to txt using gensim (see preprocessing in original repository) took 30 mins and resulted in a 11GB file text; this huge dimensionality is why it was skipped for this project.

 ## Project structure & How to
 * src/settings_configuration.py

 Contains all the necessary parameters/information to try out and test this project.
 To run a short demo showing a short visualization and analysis on the test dataset (testTweet-keyword.txt) simply run the main method after setting the directory in line 4 of settings_configuration.py.
-A prerequisite for this is, that there exists a pre-trained model to load (see parameters MODEL_ITERATIONS_VERSION, date_folder)
+A prerequisite for this is, that there exists a pre-trained model to load (see parameters MODEL_ITERATIONS_VERSION, date_folder).

 ### Some of the parameters which can be tried out are as follows.
 * TRAIN: defines if we start training or start testing our model